 When I was in my pre-teen years, the powers that be in my family decided to enroll me in a beauty pageant.
-I will leave the debate about the wisdom of this decision for another post; suffice it to say it got me off the couch, away from the television, and taught me some amazing lessons.
-In true “tiger mom” fashion, we proceeded full force ahead; no expense was spared.
+I will leave the debate about the wisdom of this decision for another post; suffice it to say it got me off the couch, away from the television, and taught me some amazing (deeply traumatic) lessons.
+In true “tiger mom” fashion, my mom proceeded full steam ahead, dragging the rest of us behind her; no expense was spared.
 For the talent portion of the competition, my mother choreographed a beautiful ballet, that conceptually involved me emerging from an imaginary oyster shell as a newly formed pearl.
 This particular choreography required me to dance on my toes (“en pointe” as it’s called).

 The problem was that I was an amateur ballet dancer with nowhere near the technical mastery required for that caliber performance.
 “No problem.
 You can do it.
 I believe in you.
 We will find a way.
 We have six months to get you there.”
-For better or worse, my mother’s faith in my ability to do just about anything is infinite.
+I would need six years, not six months, to get to the level of dancing this ballet required.
+But for better or worse, my mother’s faith in my ability to do just about anything in a fraction of normal time is infinite.

-And with that, my parents hired a retired ballerina from the Kiev ballet, moved her into our house, and turned one of the spare bedrooms into a complete ballet studio (installing a full wall of mirrors and regulation height ballet bar).
-If memory serves, Ludmilla was the name of my new slave-driver.
-She kept me in that studio for hours upon hours every single day.
-It was all the benefits of soviet-style training in the comfort of my childhood home in Brooklyn.
+And with that, my parents hired a retired ballerina from one of the famous Russian ballet companies, moved her into our house, and turned one of the spare bedrooms into a complete studio (installing a full wall of mirrors and regulation height ballet bar).
+If memory serves, Ludmilla was the name of my new tormentor.
+She kept me in that studio for hours, and hours, and hours, every single day.
+It was all the militancy of Soviet-style training in the comfort of my childhood home in Brooklyn.
 Awesome, right?

 I can’t say that I hated all of it, but this training coincided with summer vacation, and while all of my friends came over to swim in our pool, I was trapped with Ludmilla, in my new studio, endlessly practicing my pirouettes, as the sounds of laughter and splashing water wafted in through the open window.

 Ludmilla was intense.
 People who know me well think I’m pretty intense, so believe me when I tell you that Ludmilla was really really intense.
-I was afraid of her most of the time.
+I was terrified of her most of the time.
 She rarely smiled, and seemed preternaturally to lack any ability to display warm human emotions.
 (Occupational hazard, I suppose.
 Being a professional ballerina is not typically a warm and fuzzy sort of profession).
-When the floor of the studio got slippery, from all the polishing my toes had done, Ludmilla would sip from a glass of water, and spit spray the water on the floor to create traction.
+When the floor of the studio would get slippery, from all the polishing my toes had done, Ludmilla would sip from a glass of water, and spit-spray the water on the floor to create traction.
+When I would get excited about some delicious thing cooking in the kitchen, Ludmilla would say “Food smells better than it tastes.
+Smelling it is enough.
+You don’t need to eat it.”
 You get the idea…

 She was a fierce teacher, and I was a less than enthusiastic student.
 I was lazy, indolent, and performed what was required of me as if I were doing her a favor.
 Looking back, I don’t envy her at all, having to spend those months training me.
 I was a pain in her ass, for sure.
 To her credit though, she never yelled or displayed any abusive qualities.
 The only validation I got from her were somber nods when I finally mastered each movement to her satisfaction.
 Over time, I actually started to enjoy our training, and really saw the results of all of that work (or maybe it was Stockholm syndrome, who knows).